geektutor/CodeLagos-BlockChain-Class/FinalWords.md

 # Final Note

 I will regularly be updating this document so stay tuned guys.
-You can reach me with geek@geektutor.co.
-Cheers
+You can reach me with [geek@geektutor.co](mailto:geek@geektutor.co).
+Cheers.

- to add